-John was previously Chief Executive and a Board Member at Moat Homes from 1989 to 2008 and was one of the founder members of the South East England Regional Assembly and a Board and Andrew Battrum (appointed September 2019)
+John was previously Chief Executive and a Board Member at Moat Homes from 1989 to 2008 and was one of the founder members of the South East England Regional Assembly and a Board and Committee member at the National Housing Federation.
+John's pedigree in social housing and governance is therefore strong.

+Andrew Battrum (appointed September 2019)